 Traveller's Cheques are not recommended as they're often difficult to exchange and incur high fees.

 You should seek medical advice before travelling to Turkey from your local health practitioner and ensure that you receive all of the appropriate vaccinations.
-As a guide Diphtheria, Hepatitis A and Tetanus is strongly recommended.
+As a guide Diphtheria, Hepatitis A and Tetanus are strongly recommended.

 The tap water in Turkey is generally considered safe to drink, but as a precaution against stomach upsets you may want to drink bottled mineral water, which is readily available from shops, hotels and restaurants.